How to Re-Engage When You’re Dis-Engaged

 Notes of thanks

-Sometimes boredom, especially long lasting, go-nowhere boredom, could point to a selfish view of the world.
+Sometimes boredom at work, especially long lasting, go-nowhere boredom, could point to a selfish view of the world.
 It’s all about me.
 I’m not having fun at this job.
 Sigh.

 A great antidote to flirting with selfishness is to make the effort to look outward and appreciate what others are doing or have done.